Wguido/MorphoMapping/gui/USER_GUIDE.md

 Results are saved as:
 - CSV: `top10_features.csv` with importance scores for X and Y dimensions
 - Plots: `top10_features_x.png` and `top10_features_y.png` showing bar charts of top 10 features

+**PCA Plot (Sample-Level):**
+Click "📈 PCA Plot (Sample-Level)" in the Visualization section to create a PCA plot showing group differences at the sample level.
+This analysis:
+- Calculates mean feature values per sample
+- Performs PCA on sample means (not individual cells)
+- Colors samples by their group assignment from metadata
+- Helps visualize whether groups are separated in feature space

+The plot shows PC1 vs PC2 with explained variance percentages.
+Each point represents one sample.
+This is useful for:
+- Validating that experimental groups are distinct
+- Identifying batch effects or outliers
+- Understanding overall group differences before detailed cluster analysis

+Results are saved as `pca_plot_groups_sample_level.png` in the results folder.

 The top 10 features for each dimension are the ones that Random Forest found most predictive of the X or Y coordinate, meaning they're driving the structure you see in the plot.